Starting out as a gas engineer

 - Already working as a tradesperson but want to gain new skills and qualifications.

-If you fall into any of these areas, then training to be a gas engineer is an excellent career choice.
+If you fall into any of these areas, then training for Gas Safe work as an engineer is an excellent career choice.

 Working as a gas engineer requires a wide range of technical knowledge.
 It can be challenging but it is also highly rewarding.
 Rates of pay are generally excellent, and you can expect good levels of independence and flexibility in your working life.